 MOD RCC/14A1/31

-25 2.8 Accounting rate: The rate agreed between administrations*in a given relation that is used for the establishment of international accounts.
+25 2.8 Accounting rate: The rate agreed between administrations/operating agencies in a given relation that is used for the establishment of international accounts for international telecommunication services.

 Reasons: The definition is used to describe the charging and accounting methods in Article 6.
 It is proposed to add “administrations/operating agencies”, since in a number of countries it is not operating agencies, but rather the administrations, that handle accounting matters.
 The additional wording specifies the purpose of the accounts.